UMCUGenetics/RNASeq-NF/docs/config.md

   gene_len = '
 ```

-In it's most basic form, the pipeline requires the following resource files.
+In it's most basic form, the pipeline requires the following resource parameters.

-* Path to genome sequence (.fasta).
+* `--genome_fasta` - path to genome sequence (.fasta).
 The index (.fai) should be stored in the same directory.
-* Path to genome annotation (.gtf)
+* `--genome_gtf` - path to genome annotation (.gtf)
-* Path to transcript sequences (.fasta) when skipSalmon is set to false.
+* `--transcripts_fasta` - path to transcript sequences (.fasta) when skipSalmon is set to false.

 All other files will be created at run-time and stored in the output folder (reference_genome).
 Since buidling the STAR index requires a significant amount of memory, ensure that sufficient memory is available on the host system and allocated in process.config.